Skip to Content

 At The McIntosh Law Firm, our Lake Norman estate law team may be able to assist in this process by:

-• Appointing a Health Care Agent – A health care agent is an individual whose job it is to communicate the principal of a will’s wishes should they become incapacitated and unable to make decisions for themselves.
+• Designating a Health Care Proxy – A health care agent is an individual whose job it is to communicate the principal of a will’s wishes should they become incapacitated and unable to make decisions for themselves.
 This individual may be a trusted member of the principal’s inner circle, such as a spouse, close friend, or another family member.
-Health Care Power of Attorney is the legal instrument that establishes the authority of a healthcare agent by the principal.
+Health Care Power of Attorney is the legal instrument that establishes the authority of a health care agent by the principal.

-• Appointing a Financial Agent – A financial agent is an individual established under Durable Power of Attorney.
+• Establishing a Financial Proxy – A financial agent is an individual established under Durable Power of Attorney.
 A financial agent is appointed to execute the principal’s assets and other financial matters.
-This could include everything from setting up trusts and making charitable donations to avoid estate taxes, to working with the healthcare agents to facilitate the principal’s funeral wishes.
+This could include everything from setting up trusts and making charitable donations to avoid estate taxes to working with the health care agents to facilitate the principal’s funeral wishes.

-• Compiling a List of Assets – A current assets list is compiled during the estate planning process to keep track of the principal’s assets, debts, and liabilities.
+• Creating a Comprehensive Asset Inventory – A current assets list is compiled during the estate planning process to keep track of the principal’s assets, debts, and liabilities.

-• Determining Beneficiaries – This is the most familiar part of a will for most people.
+• Identifying and Securing Beneficiaries – This is the most familiar part of a will for most people.
 Beneficiaries are individuals or entities who are bequeathed a portion of the principal’s estate following their death.

-• Executing Wills & Living Trusts – A last will and testament is the legal document from the principal naming the executor and beneficiaries of their estate.
+• Facilitating Wills & Living Trusts Execution – A last will and testament is the legal document from the principal naming the executor and beneficiaries of their estate.
 A revocable living trust places a living principal’s assets in a trust to be managed by a trustee or “grantor.”

-• Managing Documents – All the documents dictating a principal’s estate must be kept and managed by a reliable attorney or another individual for them to be legally enforceable.
+• Organizing and Managing Estate Documents – All the documents dictating a principal’s estate must be kept and managed by a reliable attorney or another individual for them to be legally enforceable.

 This COVID-19 virus has all of us on edge.
 There are still so many unknowns, and while symptoms of the virus may be mild for some, it is far better to be prepared if hospitalization is needed.
 Having an estate plan in place, including Powers of Attorney, may put your mind at ease.
 Would you not feel better knowing that you have already named a trusted family member or friend as an agent to make and enforce healthcare and financial decisions for you should that become necessary?